 Golden Dorado River Cruiser - Liveaboard

-Fly Fishing for Golden Dorado on the Paraná River.
+Fly Fish for Golden Dorado on the Paraná River.
 Within a few hours of Buenos Aires, you'll find fantastic golden dorado fishing opportunities in the heart of the intricate and vast Paraná River.
 This river, combined with its tributaries, extends 3,032 miles in length from the convergence of the Grande and Paranaíba rivers in southern Brazil.

 Paraná River Golden Dorado